Adedipupo/Adedipupo/README.md

 ### Hi there 👋
-I'm Adedipupo Benedict Jokanola,a Software Engineer in Nigeria using MERN Stack.I love working with Javascript alot.
+I'm Adedipupo Benedict Jokanola (Dipo ), a Backend Engineer in Nigeria.
+I build solutions and solve problems.
 <!--
 **Adedipupo/Adedipupo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
 "Exploring..."
 - 🌱 I’m currently learning ...
-Golang
+Rust
 - 👯 I’m looking to collaborate on ... tech
 - 🤔 I’m looking for help with  ... connecting with startups and collaborating
 - 💬 Ask me about ...
-React.js,Node.js,Docker
+Node.js,Docker, Golang,Rust, RabbitMQ
-- 📫 How to reach me: ...twitter : @otunbadipo1
+- 📫 How to reach me: ...
+X (formerly Twitter ) : @otunbadipo1
 - 😄
 - ⚡ Fun fact: ...
 Ronaldo >>>>